constantinne/sequelize-i18n/README.md

 If i18n is set to true, it will create an new table in which internationalized values for the property will be store.

 Example :
-The given the above exemple "Product",
+The given the above exemple "Category",

-    name : {
+    category : {
         type 		: DataTypes.STRING,
         i18n		: true,
     }

-A Product_i18n Sequelize model will be create, with the following columns:
+A Category_i18n Sequelize model will be create, with the following columns:

  - id : the row unique identifier ( INTEGER )
  - language_id : Identifies the language of the current translation ( INTEGER OR STRING )
  - parent_id : id of the targeted product  ( Same the Product model primary key or unique key )
- - name : i18n value ( Same as Product.name.type )
+ - name : i18n value ( Same as Category.name.type )

 The "name" property type will be set to VIRTUAL